Robotic Human Augmentation

 GOALS: The EPIC (Exoskeleton and Prosthesis Intelligent Controls) Lab research areas include automation & mechatronics and bioengineering with a focus on the control of powered robotic prostheses and exoskeletons to assist human movement.
 We implement biological signal processing, intent recognition, and control systems based on EMG and mechanical sensors to improve human-machine capabilities.
 Our primary goal is to use robotic augmentation technology to restore human movement to individuals with mobility disability.

-METHODS & TECHNOLOGIES: Control Systems, Mechatronics, Machine Learning, Signal Processing, Data Analysis, Embedded Programming, Human Subject Testing, Mechanical Design, Human Biomechanics, Maching.
+METHODS: Control Systems, Mechatronics, Machine Learning, Signal Processing, Data Analysis, Embedded Programming, Human Subject Testing, Mechanical Design, Human Biomechanics, Machining

 MAJORS, PREPARATION AND INTERESTS: